 - Sarah Abbasi is the founder of Sahroo, an environmentally-conscientious bridal brand that offers hand-crafted, bejeweled heirloom pieces.
 She launched the collection in New York City in 2018 and has quickly garnered attention for her assortment of unique, exquisitely-made garments.

 - Jonathan Vorasane is the director of e-commerce at Fame and Partners, a contemporary collection of made-to-order essentials designed with an (almost) zero-waste sustainable manufacturing platform.
-The brand is beloved by brides-to-be for its modern, eco-conscious assortment of wedding dresses, bridesmaids pieces, and stylish options for guests.

 Basic Dress Code Etiquette for a Bridal Shower

 When choosing your outfit for attending a bridal shower, the easiest approach is to follow common sense.
 “Nothing too risqué, nothing to overshadow the bride in any way, nothing too formal,” says Abbasi.
 “Go with fun, comfortable, and whatever makes you feel your best self.”